Mental and physical benefits

 You’ll need: Loads of water, activewear, and all the energy.

-5. NLNL (No Lights, No Lycra) - Best for newbies
+5. Best for newbies: NLNL (No Lights, No Lycra)

+What is it?
 Speaking of parties and lycra, No Lights, No Lycra classes let you embrace all the tragic and invigorating qualities about dancing while hiding out in the dark.
 Yep, letting loose isn’t as intimidating when you can literally crump, twerk and grind like no-one is watching!
 Inhibitions are left at the door, along with any desire to sit still when you hear a beat.
 And the best bit?
 Classes are super-loose and unstructured so there are no tricky steps to learn!

 Where?
 Hit up nolightsnolycra.com for a list of registered venues.
 Think anywhere there is a huge (dark) space – town halls, school halls, and community centres!